jiyoon28/data-science-portfolio/classical-machine-learning/customer-churn-prediction/README.md

 ## Project Overview

 This project aims to predict customer churn for StreamWorks, a streaming service platform.
-By analyzing user behavior patterns and subscription data, we develop a machine learning model to identify customers at risk of churning, enabling proactive retention strategies.
+By analyzing user behavior patterns and subscription data, we develop machine learning models to identify customers at risk of churning, enabling proactive retention strategies.

 ## Dataset